ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/backup-overview.markdown

 * The two principal reasons for backing up your database are -
    * **Securing data** in case catastrophe strikes.
-   * **Freezing data in chosen points-in-time** to retain access to it in various stages of its existence/development.
+   * **Freezing data in chosen points in time** to retain access to it in various stages of its existence/development.

 * RavenDB's Backup is an **Ongoing task**.
    * Routinely backing up your data is a fundamental aspect of your database maintenance.